 1. Choetech Dual Fast Wireless Charger

-One of the best alternatives to AirPower as we wait (and wait, and wait) for it to go on sale, Choetech's Dual Fast Wireless Charger can support two iPhones, or other Qi-compatible phones, at the full 7.5W at once.
+One of the best alternatives to the distant memory that is AirPower is Choetech's Dual Fast Wireless Charger.
+It can support two iPhones (or other Qi-compatible phones) at their full 7.5W.

 2. Native Union Dock